eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-06-26-Simple-CRUD-python-falcon.md

 category: blog
 tag:
 - python
-description: A short article about implementing API using Python Falcon.
+description: A short article about implementing API using Python Falcon <Micro Framework.
 ---

 The advent of technology has produced many different programming languages that developers can use.
 From the low level languages such as C, C++, and Assembly Language, to the more high level languages such as Ruby and Python, indeed, technology has reached new heights.